A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open

-We base our experiments on the MNIST \cite{LeCun1998}, CIFAR10 and 100 datasets \cite{Krizhevsky2009}.
+We base our experiments on the MNIST \citep{LeCun1998}, CIFAR10 and CIFAR100 datasets \citep{Krizhevsky2009}.
 Although these datasets could be regarded as fairly simple, they are advocated as the predominant benchmarks in all of the presented continual learning works and still present a significant challenge in this context.
 They are further sufficient to point out major differences between methods, particularly with respect to robustness, showcasing a disconnect with real application and realistic evaluation.
 For this very reason, we employ them as ``teaching examples'' (similar to our aforementioned framework), despite being the subject of our own initial critique earlier.
 We take this conscious decision in favor of the reader being able to directly relate to our experiments and understand the importance of the developed synergies in the different set-ups.
 A discussion on very recent developments concerning efforts towards dataset creation for continual learning can be found at the end of our paper.
-We use a 14 layer wide residual network (WRN) \cite{Zagoruyko2016,He2016} encoder and decoder with a widening factor of 10, rectified linear unit activations, weight initialization according to He et. al \cite{He2015} and batch normalization \cite{Ioffe2015} with $\epsilon = 10^{-5}$ at every layer, to reflect popular state-of-the-art practice.
-To avoid finding elaborate learning rate schedules or resorting to other excessive hyperparameter tuning, we use the Adam optimizer \cite{Kingma2015} with a learning rate of $0.001$ and a sufficiently high-dimensional latent space of size $60$ for all training.
+We use a 14 layer wide residual network (WRN) \citep{Zagoruyko2016,He2016} encoder and decoder with a widening factor of 10, rectified linear unit activations, weight initialization according to \citet{He2015} and batch normalization \citep{Ioffe2015} with $\epsilon = 10^{-5}$ at every layer, to reflect popular state-of-the-art practice.
+To avoid finding elaborate learning rate schedules or resorting to other excessive hyper-parameter tuning, we use the Adam optimizer \citep{Kingma2015} with a learning rate of $0.001$ and a sufficiently high-dimensional latent space of size $60$ for all training.
 We use this common setting to corroborate our wholistic view and describe further details for specific experiments in the consecutive subsections on: exemplars, active queries, corruption robustness, and task ordering.

-\subsection{Exemplar selection and core set extraction}
+\subsubsection{Exemplar selection and core set extraction}

 Before we dive into a quantitative comparison of methods that aim to alleviate catastrophic forgetting through the selection and maintenance of a core set, we need to address a potential evaluation obstacle with respect to the nuances of how a core set is used for continual training. \\